Emergency Medical Services, Emergency Medical Technician, Paramedic

 We work to accommodate our students.

 While we believe the training should be tough, we don’t believe it should be tough to get to.
 Our paramedic program is conducted on a flexible schedule that allows students who are currently working in the emergency medical field to come to class on days that accommodate their schedules.
-For EMTs we offer day and night classes in four different locations throughout Levy, Citrus and Marion counties.
+For EMTs we offer day and night classes in three different locations throughout Levy, Citrus and Marion counties.

 We have our priorities right.